Skincare Nutrition: Chia Seeds

 So yeah, if you didn't already know, chia seeds are kind of a nutritional wonder (hence "superfood") and because they're relatively tasteless you can add them to just about anything.
 They also absorb liquid easily which make them a great egg substitute in vegan baking and, if you haven't tried chia seed pudding before, you're seriously missing out.

 Most of us are familiar with the concept of healing food.
-The idea that consuming real ingredients can keep our bodies and brains working properly, potentially even boost our moods, is - by 2018 - pretty wide spread; as Hippocrates said "let food be thy medicine and medicine be thy food".
+The idea that consuming real ingredients can keep our bodies and brains working properly, potentially even boost our moods, is pretty wide spread; as Hippocrates said "let food be thy medicine and medicine be thy food".
 If our bodies benefit from what we put in them, it follows that our skin (the body's largest organ) can benefit as well - which raises the question: can you eat your way to better skin?
 We think the answer is definitely yes, and chia seeds look like a good place to start.
 Here are 4 skincare benefits of chia seeds:

 1. Omega 3s